hollasch/LSON/README.md

     ("a:b:c")
     (:a:b:c)

-The first colon after an element open parentheses is treated as terminating the missing type.
-In that situation, all subsequent colons are considered part of the element value.
-For example, if a element has (optional) type `width:height` and value `150:400`, it could be expressed in any of the following ways:
+The first colon after an element open parentheses is treated as terminating the element's type.
+All subsequent colons are considered part of the element value.
+For example, if a element has type `width:height` and value `150:400`, it could be expressed in any of the following ways:

     (width\:height: 150:400)
     ("width:height": 150:400)